 - A. Personnel Transactions.
 All appointments, separations, and other personnel transactions shall be recorded on forms provided by the County Administrator.
 A separate file folder shall be prepared and maintained for each employee and shall contain the original or a copy of all pertinent documents. - B. Public Inspection.
-Information relative to employees and former employees shall be available for public inspection at reasonable times and in accordance with Title 50, Chapter 18 Official Code of Georgia Annotated. - C. Destruction of Records.
+Information relative to employees and former employees shall be available for public inspection in accordance with Title 50, Chapter 18 Official Code of Georgia Annotated. - C. Destruction of Records.
 Employee service records shall be kept in accordance with state and federal regulations after termination of employment.
 Such records may be kept in their original form or in any other duplicate form the County Administrator deems appropriate.
-All other records, including correspondence, applications, and examinations may be destroyed after two years. - D. Attendance Records.
-Regular attendance reports shall be prepared and submitted by each department head as requested by the County Administrator and in the form designated by the County Administrator.
+All other records, including correspondence, applications, and examinations may be destroyed after two years (unless a longer period of time is mandated by state or federal law).